ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

     ![screenshot: dt-proofpoint-trap-list-members-action ](./screenshots/dt-proofpoint-trap-list-members-action.png)

-2. Select a list id from the displayed drop-down list and  click Execute.
+2. Select a list ID from the displayed drop-down list and  click Execute.

     ![screenshot: dt-proofpoint-trap-list-members_2-action ](./screenshots/dt-proofpoint-trap-list-members_2-action.png)

-3. This invokes the `Example: Proofpoint TRAP: Get List Members` workflow, which calls the `Proofpoint TRAP: Get List Members` function.
+This invokes the `Example: Proofpoint TRAP: Get List Members` workflow, which calls the `Proofpoint TRAP: Get List Members` function.

-4. The datatable `Proofpoint TRAP List Members` will be updated in Resilient with the member details for the selected list.
+The data table `Proofpoint TRAP List Members` will be updated in the Resilient platform with the member details for the selected list.
     ![screenshot: dt-proofpoint-trap-list-members-datatable](./screenshots/dt-proofpoint-trap-list-members-datatable.png)

 <details><summary>Inputs:</summary>